rstudio/rstudio-docker-products/README.md

 >
 > - Posit will deprecate these images at the end of 2026.
 Version updates will continue until then.
 Please migrate to the Posit images.
 >
-> See [Image Migration](#image-migration) for the mapping between current and new images.
+> See [Image Migration](#image-migration) for the mapping between legacy and Posit images.
 Questions and feedback are welcome on [GitHub Discussions](https://github.com/posit-dev/images/discussions).

 **IMPORTANT:** There are a few things you need to know before using these images: